axelarnetwork/axelar-core/docs/cli/axelard_tx_axelarnet_call-contract.md

   -b, --broadcast-mode string    Transaction broadcasting mode (sync|async|block) (default "block")
       --dry-run                  ignore the --gas flag and perform a simulation of a transaction, but don't broadcast it (when enabled, the local Keybase is not accessible)
-      --fee-account string       Fee account pays fees for the transaction instead of deducting from the signer --fees string              Fees to pay along with transaction; eg: 10uatom --from string              Name or address of private key with which to sign --gas string               gas limit to set per-transaction; set to "auto" to calculate sufficient gas automatically (default 200000)
+      --fee-account string       Fee account pays fees for the transaction instead of deducting from the signer --fee-amount string        fee to pay for the contract call --fee-recipient string     recipient of the fee
+      --fees string              Fees to pay along with transaction; eg: 10uatom --from string              Name or address of private key with which to sign --gas string               gas limit to set per-transaction; set to "auto" to calculate sufficient gas automatically (default 200000)